acl-devsign-winter-2018/projects/midterm/README.md

 * Protect parts of the app from unauthorized access.
 * Implement responsive image loading strategies.
 * Apply the principles of Chapter 3 of *Don't Make Me Think!* to make body copy scan-friendly
+* **Test** users along the way to make sure you're on the right track.

+Your final app should be deployed to Github pages for presentation.

 ---